Fluctuations of the local times of the self-repelling random walk with directed edges: Introduction and results

 We are now ready to state our results on the convergence of the fluctuations of the local times process.
 For any $\theta>0$, $x\in \mathds{R}$, $\iota\in\{+,-\}$, for any $N \in \mathds{N}^*$, we define functions $Y_N^-,Y_N^+$ as follows: for any $y\in\mathds{R}$, we set

+$Y_N^\pm$ actually depends on $\iota$, but we do not write this dependency in the notation to make it lighter.
 Moreover, $(B_y^x)_{y\in\mathds{R}}$ will denote a two-sided Brownian motion with $B_x^x=0$ and variance $\mathrm{Var}(\rho_-)$, where $\rho_-$ is the distribution on $\mathds{Z}$ defined later in \eqref{eq_rho}.
 We proved the following convergence for the fluctuations of the local times process of the self-repelling random walk with directed edges.

 \begin{theorem} For any $\theta>0$, $x\in \mathds{R}$, $\iota\in\{+,-\}$, the process $Y_N^\pm$ converges in distribution to $(B_y^x \mathds{1}_{\{y\in[-|x|-2\theta,|x|+2\theta)\}})_{y\in\mathds{R}}$ in the Skorohod $M_1$ topology on $D(-\infty,+\infty)$ when $N$ tends to $+\infty$. \end{theorem}